amblina/katacoda-scenarios/tutorial3/step5.md

 No manual entry for mystery-software
 ```

-That's a pretty straight-forward error message but note, like all command line
+That's a pretty straight-forward error message, but note that - like all command line
-instructions it does **literally** what you ask.
+instructions - it does **literally** what you ask.
 Say you wanted to find out
 about `ls` but you accidentally type `sl` instead you will get a message like
 this: